tensorflow/neural-structured-learning/neural_structured_learning/research/gam/README.md

 optima.
 The classification and agreement models are trained jointly in a co-training fashion.

-This code repository contains an implementation of Graph Agreement Models.
+This code repository contains an implementation of Graph Agreement Models [3].
 The code is organized into the following folders:

 *   data: Classes and methods for accessing semi-supervised learning datasets.
 *   models: Classes and methods for classification models and graph agreement models.
 *   trainer: Classes and methods for training the classification models, and agreement models individually as well as in a co-traioning fashion.
-*   experiments: Python run script for training Graph Agreement Models on MNIST and other datasets.
+*   experiments: Python run script for training Graph Agreement Models on CIFAR10 and other datasets.

 The implementations of Graph Agreement Models (GAMs) are provided in the `gam` folder on a strict "as is" basis, without warranties or conditions of any kind.
 Also, these implementations may not be compatible with certain TensorFlow versions (such as 2.0 or above) or Python versions.

+## How to run
+To run GAM on a graph-based dataset (e.g., Cora, Citeseer), from this folder
+run:
+python3.7 -m gam.experiments.run_train_gam_graph --data_path=<path_to_data>

+To run GAM on datasets without a graph (e.g., Cifar10), from this folder run: python3.7 -m gam.experiments.run_train_gam --data_path=<path_to_data>

+For running on different datasets and configuration, please check the command line flags in each of the run scripts.

 ## Reference